Dasuki Linked To Luxury Real Estate In US Bought With Allegedly Stolen Billions Of Naira

 “The largest of these real estate transactions was for the purchase of a USD 9.5 million mansion in Los Angeles the very same day Dasuki’s office transferred USD 12 million into an account held in the name of the Oshodin couple’s furniture business in Nigeria,” PPLAAT said.

-“According to court filings obtained by PPLAAF, the Oshodin couple stored tens of millions of dollars of jewellery in a mansion in Los Angeles, including a ring worth over USD 3 million, and millions in furnishing and antiquities,” it further stated.
+“According to court filings obtained by PPLAAF, the Oshodin couple stored tens of millions of dollars of jewelry in a mansion in Los Angeles, including a ring worth over USD 3 million, and millions in furnishing and antiquities,” it further stated.

-This, it said, raised questions about United States’ effort to keep dirty money out of its property market.
+This, it said, raised questions about the United States’ effort to keep dirty money out of its property market.

 “Equally concerning, the Nigerian government is still struggling to recover assets and prosecute cases linked to the Dasukigate scandal, with significant coordination issues and judicial delays.
 The Dasukigate scandal thus remains a critical test for Nigeria’s commitment to fighting corruption” the group further stated.